 To view the full schedule of Restorative Justice professional development training opportunities for the 2018-19 school year, please see the attached flyer.
-To view upcoming training opportunities that are now open for registration, please see the training descriptions below.
+To view and register for upcoming training opportunities that are now open for registration, please see the list of offerings below:

 Restorative Justice Monthly Community of Practice

 During the 2018-19 school year, OSSE will partner with Restorative DC, a project of SchoolTalk Inc., to convene a monthly Community of Practice (CoP).
 This CoP will discuss the implementation of Restorative Justice practices in District of Columbia schools, focusing on a particular topic each month.
 These practices center on building a safe and effective learning environment through positive relationships, connection, and accountability.
 Participants will have opportunities to engage with other educators for peer support and professional development, while experiencing how circles can be used to build community and resolve issues collectively.